nbyavuz/fallout_puzzle_solver/README.md

 **9.9.21 - Fallout Puzzle Solver - ver.
 1.0 - YEA BOIIIII**

-- **Now you can work with your own wordlist you cheater cunt.
+- **Now you can work with your own wordlist.
 Go hack some terminals.**
 - **I will move the good old test version to a new branch but i don't know how to do that.
 Might fail.
 So, IDK.**
 -  Websites below might be useful.